General Guide by The All Tomato

 Runes are a set of options that grant special attributes to your champion.
 These options are selected before game during Champion Select, or under the "Collection" tab in the client.
 A completed Rune combination can be saved as a Rune page.
 You are given 2 Rune pages and can buy more in the Shop.

 Runes are organized into 5 Paths: Precision, Domination, Sorcery, Resolve, and Inspiration.
 Each Path follows 4 slots, and each slot offers a choice between 3 Rune options.
 The first slot is an extra-impactful, playstyle-defining Keystone Rune, and the following 3 slots are Lesser Runes.

 A Rune page consists of a primary and secondary Path choice, and a selection of stat buffs.
 You have access to the Keystone and 3 Lesser slots of your primary Path, but only to 2 of the Lesser Runes of your secondary path.

 Runes are all about meaningful choice - it's not possible to have all options, so choose what is best suited to your role, champion, and playstyle.

 Start planning your Rune setup with the Keystone.
 In general, damage-focused champions prefer Keystones from Precision, Domination, and Sorcery.
 Utility champions prefer Sorcery or Inspiration.
 Durability-focused champions use Resolve.
 Champions from across classes can use Inspiration to mix things up.

 - Which Keystone best enhances my champion's gameplay?

-- Which Lesser Runes and Path bonuses best fit my situational needs this match?
+- Which Lesser Runes and stat selections best fit my strategy and situational needs this match?